TheRettom/self-hosted-guide/DNS/README.md

 `IP=` is setting a static IP for the container.

+---

 # Unbound

 We've got a few things to do, especially since we're running Rootless Podman instead of Docker.
-I had to work with `madnuttah` on why I couldn't get DNSSEC to work, and after a fair bit of troubleshooting, I was able to get it to work with specific changes.
+[I had to work with `madnuttah`](https://github.com/madnuttah/unbound-docker/issues/92) on why I couldn't get DNSSEC to work, and after a fair bit of troubleshooting, I was able to get it to work with specific changes.
 Unfortunately that means more steps, but it is more secure.

 Since there are many containers for the overall service, we will create a Pod.